moatboy/moatboy.github.io/docs/UNH.md

 Moat: 4/5

+{: .label .label-blue }

+Management: 3/5

 {: .label .label-yellow }

-Pessimistic value: $400 B
+Pessimistic value: $450 B

-UnitedHealth Group Incorporated is a diversified health care company dedicated to helping people live healthier lives and helping the health system work better for everyone.
-The company operates through two platforms: UnitedHealthcare, which provides health benefits, and Optum, which provides information and technology-enabled health services.
+UnitedHealth Group is a behemoth in the managed health care industry, boasting a market capitalization exceeding $500 billion.
+Its sheer size and integrated business model contribute significantly to its competitive advantage.
+This report aims to analyze the company's moat, assess its management, and estimate its intrinsic value while maintaining a healthy dose of skepticism and pessimism, as per the prompt's guidelines.
 {: .fs-6 .fw-300 }

 [Investor Relations](https://www.google.com/search?q=UNH+investor+relations){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }